civican/legisinfo/42-1/bills/C-97/bill_text.md

 #### Department of Indigenous Services Act

+##### Enactment of Act

 ### Section 336

 The `Department of Indigenous Services Act` is enacted as follows:

 Whereas the Government of Canada is committed to

-achieving reconciliation with First Nations, the Métis and the Inuit through renewed nation-to-nation, government-to-government and Inuit-Crown relationships based on recognition and implementation of rights, respect, cooperation and partnership,
+achieving reconciliation with First Nations, the Métis and the Inuit through renewed nation-to-nation, government-to-government and Inuit-Crown relationships based on affirmation and implementation of rights, respect, cooperation and partnership,

 promoting respect for the rights of Indigenous peoples recognized and affirmed by section 35 of the `Constitution Act, 1982`, and